hominidae/agi-esp8266/README.md

  These are general instructions for if you have an FTDI cable.
 I don't, so I used my Raspberry Pi to set the ESP8266 Huzzah up.
 See the bottom for instructions on that.

+# Setup with an FTDI USB cable (esp8266 connected directly to PC)

  1. First, install the Arduino IDE and configure it to use the ESP8266 repository.

  Since other documentation explains how to do this better, here is a link to the